danijelthales/synthetix-faq-bot/README.md

 The bot is intended to be used mainly in direct messaging.
 It has a list of predefined commands which can be browsed if **help** message is sent to the bot.

 Additonally to known commands, the bot **can be asked a custom question (detected by a question mark at the end of the message)**.
-It will search for best possible match in the list of know questions.
+It will search for best possible match in the list of known questions.

 ## Known DM commands